-We outline basic facts as well as provide in-depth information about genetically modified organisms (GMOs) and the complex issues that they raise.
+We outline basic facts as well as provide in-depth information about the use of genetic engineering (genetically modified organisms or GMOs) and the complex issues that they raise.
 We provide this information in many different formats, for consumers and farmers.
 We research many important questions raised by the use of this technology in food and farming, including the potential environmental, social and economic impacts.

 “Golden Rice” Vitamin-A Rice.
 November 2019